How to Detox from Heroin Safely

 Individuals battling heroin addiction often stay on the drug to avoid the painful symptoms of withdrawal.
 Heroin abuse produces similar effects to painkillers like hydrocodone and oxycodone, only stronger.

 Statistics demonstrate that 80% of deadly drug overdoses in Europe are a result of heroin addiction, while 18% of all ER admissions across hospitals in the United States are due to opiate and heroin abuse.

-Unfortunately, this opioid pandemic is wide-spreading.
-When individuals who are addicted to opiates exhaust their supplies before obtaining treatment, they most often start using more deadly street heroin.
-Without proper heroin withdrawal treatment, heroin addiction only leads to one outcome – overdose.
+Unfortunately, the opioid pandemic is widespread, mirroring the challenges many face with various dependencies, such as figuring out how to wean off Zoloft.
+When individuals addicted to opiates deplete their supplies before securing treatment, they often resort to the more deadly street heroin.
+Absent appropriate heroin withdrawal treatment, heroin addiction typically culminates in one tragic outcome – overdose.

-Fortunately, there are rehab facilities and medical detox that can offer heroin addicts relief from related symptoms while they safely withdraw and detox from heroin.
-Need professional heroin withdrawal treatment programs?
-Contact Emerald Isle today to learn about our support options for heroin withdrawal.
+Thankfully, rehab facilities and medical detox centers are available, offering respite from the associated symptoms as individuals safely withdraw and detox from heroin.
+In need of specialized heroin withdrawal treatment programs?
+Reach out to Emerald Isle today to explore our suite of support options tailored to heroin withdrawal.

 Immediate Placement in Rehab